Shelter for Rohingya people in Myanmar

 Provide vulnerable refugees with safe shelter

-Help us to remove grief, and bring ease and shelter to Rohingya families this Ramadan.
+Help us to remove grief, and bring ease and shelter to Rohingya families.
 With your help, we will be reconstructing, renovating or re-roofing the shelters of 1,768 displaced people, so that they can live in secure and dignified spaces.

 Displaced Rohingya people face state restrictions; they are prohibited from visiting neighbours, walking to the market or playing in public spaces.
 This makes everyday life even more unbearable, but it also stops them from being able to buy building materials.

 After carefully assessing the damage and degradation of two camps in Sittwe, we will be reconstructing eleven shelters, as well as re-roofing 45 per cent of shelters in Maw Ti Ngar camp, and 75 percent of those in Thet Kae Pyin camp.